| Home Intro Technical History Crew Models Gallery Kriegsmarine Archives More Forum Español|

 Following the success achieved by the surface ships in the Atlantic during the winter of 1940-1941, the German Naval High Command decided to launch a much more ambitious operation.
 The idea was to send a powerful battle group comprised of the battleships Bismarck, Tirpitz, Scharnhorst and Gneisenau into the Atlantic to attack Allied merchant shipping.
 The latter two battleships were in Brest, in occupied France, since 22 March.
 They had just completed a successful campaign of two months in the North Atlantic under the command of the Fleet Chief, Admiral Günther Lütjens, in which they sank or captured 22 ships with a total tonnage of 116,000 tons.
 Unfortunately, the Scharnhorst had to enter dry dock in order to undergo machinery repairs and would be unavailable at least until June.
 In the Baltic, the Bismarck had almost finished her trials and would soon be ready for her first war cruise.
 However, the Tirpitz, which had only recently been commissioned on 25 February, had not yet completed trials, and it was unlikely that she would be available in the spring.

 There were more than enough reasons to cancel the operation until a larger force could be assembled.
-By autumn, the Tirpitz would be worked up and the Scharnhorst and Gneisenau in Brest would be ready again.
+By the autumn, the Tirpitz would be worked up and the Scharnhorst and Gneisenau in Brest would be ready again.
 Also the short spring nights made it more difficult for the German ships to reach the Atlantic undetected.
 Despite this, the idea to send the Bismarck and the Prinz Eugen to the Atlantic in the spring remained a viable one.
 The United Kingdom was in a critical situation for supplies, and five months of "relative calm" at sea would have only strengthened her position.
 There was also the increasing fear that the United States would join the war, resulting in greater detection capabilities, and thus, reducing to a considerable extent the movements of the German fleet.
-The Commander-in-Chief of the Kriegsmarine, Grand Admiral Erich Raeder thought it more important to utilise Bismarck's potential and keep up the pressure on the British supply lines, and, therefore, he decided to go on with the operation.
-The most important task was that the two German ships could reach the Atlantic unnoticed.
+The Commander-in-Chief of the Kriegsmarine, Grand Admiral Erich Raeder, thought it more important to utilise Bismarck's potential and keep up the pressure on the British supply lines, and, therefore, he decided to go on with the operation.
+The most important factor was that the two German ships could reach the Atlantic unobserved.
 From there, they could get lost in the immensity of the ocean and attack enemy convoys at will.

 On 22 April, Admiral Lütjens established the details of the operation now code-named Rheinübung (Rhine Exercise).
 The departure of the German ships was imminent, but on 23 April the Prinz Eugen was damaged by a magnetic mine while en route to Kiel.
-This required repair work which delayed the operation for some time.
+This required repair work which delayed the operation for two weeks.
 Three days later, on 26 April, Lütjens and Raeder met in Berlin to discuss the situation.
 The Fleet Chief suggested to Raeder the possibility of postponing the operation until the Scharnhorst and/or Tirpitz would be ready.
 The Grand Admiral, however, thought it was imperative to resume the Battle of the Atlantic as soon as possible and ordered the operation to go forward.

 Meanwhile, aboard the Bismarck, everything was reaching a level of maximum readiness.
 In late April, two new 2 cm Flak C/38 quadruple mounts were installed on both sides of the foremast above the searchlight platform.
 On 28 April, Captain Lindemann informed the Naval High Command (OKM), Group North, Group West, and the Fleet Command that the Bismarck was personnel-wise and materiel-wise fully ready for action, and provisioned for three months.2 He noted in the ship's war diary:

 On 20 May, while in the Kattegat, the German battle group was sighted by numerous Danish and Swedish fishing boats.
-The weather was clear, and at 1300, the German ships were sighted by the Swedish cruiser Gotland (Captain Agren) which reported the sighting to Stockholm.
-Lütjens assumed this ship would report his position, and at 1737 radioed this incident to Group North, the German Naval command station based in Wilhelmshaven then under the command of Generaladmiral Rolf Carls.
+The weather was clear, and at 1300, the German ships were sighted by the Swedish cruiser Gotland (Captain Knut G. Ågren) which reported the sighting to Stockholm.
+Lütjens assumed this ship would report his position and immediately radioed this incident to Group North.
 The Swedish had reported the sighting and then it was leaked to the British Naval Attaché, Captain Henry W. Denham.
-Later in the day, from the British embassy in Stockholm, Denham transmitted the following message to the Admiralty in London:
+Later in the day, from the British embassy in Stockholm, Denham transmitted to the Admiralty in London:

 Upon receipt of the first sighting reports, the Commander-in-Chief of the British Home Fleet, Admiral Sir John Cronyn Tovey, immediately began to consider the possible intentions of the German warships.
 He ordered the heavy cruisers Suffolk and Norfolk, both under the command of Rear-Admiral William Frederick Wake-Walker, to patrol the Denmark Strait.
 Later in the afternoon, the photos taken by the Spitfire arrived, thus positively identifying one Bismarck class battleship and one Hipper class cruiser in Bergen.
 Therefore, shortly before midnight on 21 May, the battlecruiser Hood flying the flag of Vice-Admiral Lancelot Ernest Holland, the battleship Prince of Wales, and the destroyers Achates, Antelope, Anthony, Echo, Electra, and Icarus, left Scapa Flow for Hvalfjord in Iceland.
 Their mission to cover the access points south and east of Iceland.